Orir0/house-prices-kaggle/README.md

 ## Overview

 This project implements multiple machine learning models to predict house prices in Ames, Iowa.
-The solution uses **ensemble methods** that combine multiple weak learners (decision trees) to create robust predictions.
+The solution uses **ensemble methods** that combine multiple weak learners (decision trees) to create predictions.
 The models explored include:

 - **Random Forest** - An ensemble of decision trees using bagging
 - **AdaBoost** - An ensemble that sequentially trains weak learners, focusing on previous mistakes